-- •Keep clothes for longer without throwing them away.

-- •Buy less, but buy better quality.

-- •Swap clothing with friends and family.

-- •Research the best brands to buy from.
+Individual Global •Keep clothes for longer without throwing them away. •Countries: Governments can make laws to ensure companies treat people and the •Buy less, but buy better quality. environment fairly. •Swap clothing with friends and family. •Companies: Clothing producers can use more sustainable ways to make clothes, and encourage •Research the best brands to buy from. people to recycle.